NJUPT-SAST/sast-evento/README.md

 sudo apt install qt6-base-dev
 ```

-For macOS and Windows platforms, you can install Qt6 from the official website; alternatively, you can use vcpkg to build Qt6 from source to ensure static linking to the executable, which requires enabling the `-DVCPKG_MANIFEST_FEATURES=qt-from-vcpkg` build option.
+For macOS and Windows platforms, you can install Qt6 from the official website to dynamically link Qt to this project; Alternatively, you can use vcpkg to build Qt6 from source.

 ### Clone